masagrator/FPSLocker-Warehouse/Methodology/BioShock Remastered/README.md

 > Details

-Game can above 30 FPS with plugin alone, but we need to patch dynamic resolution frame timing to get better performance.
+Game can go above 30 FPS with plugin alone, but we need to patch dynamic resolution frame timing to get better performance.
 Thanks to `Kirby567Fan` for finding relevant instructions.

 # How to find offsets